microsoft/semanticworkbench/docs/WORKBENCH_APP.md

 * Second person follows the link later, they get the additional messages and data you added before they followed the link.

 ### Duplicating conversation
 From the conversation list you can also duplicate them.
 This is useful for experimenting with taking conversations in different directions, or using one as a common base for further explorations.

 ![Duplicate Conversation](images/conversation_duplicate.png)

-Note that this will also copy the assistant instance the conversation is a part of as there is some state associated between the assistant and the conversation.
+Note that this will also copy the assistant that the conversation is a part of as there is some state associated between the assistant and the conversation.

 ### Exporting and importing conversations